-The Charge: The formal charge(s) will state the subject matter of the complaint (e.g. "Sexual Misconduct," "Discrimination," "Harassment," "Retaliation," and/or "Hazing"), the name of the complainant, and the approximate date and/or timeframe for the alleged conduct.
+The Charge: The formal charge(s) will state the subject matter of the complaint (e.g., "Discrimination," "Harassment," "Retaliation," and/or "Hazing"), the name of the complainant, and the approximate date and/or timeframe for the alleged conduct.
 The formal charge need not include details on the sub-categories of behavior within each charge.
-Thus, for example, in a given case, and without elaboration on the face of the charge, a charge of Sexual Misconduct may be deemed to encompass Sexual Misconduct Constituting Rape, Sexual Misconduct Not Constituting Rape, Unwanted Sexual Touching and/or Non-Physical Sexual Harassment.

 Multiple Charges: While only a single charge is required to initiate a proceeding for any category of prohibited conduct within the jurisdiction of the SFHB, a complainant may bring multiple charges if the conduct complained of constitutes more than one form of misconduct.
-Thus, for example, a student may be charged with both "sexual misconduct" and "harassment" from the same series of events, if the complainant claims that the student's behavior constitutes both forms of misconduct.